Jake Burger Preview, Player Props: Marlins vs. Mets

-The Miami Marlins, including Jake Burger (.447 on-base percentage in past 10 games, 136 points above season-long percentage), battle starting pitcher David Peterson and the New York Mets at Citi Field, Thursday at 7:10 PM ET.
+The Miami Marlins and Jake Burger (.412 slugging percentage over his past 10 games, including one homer), battle starter David Peterson and the New York Mets at Citi Field, Monday at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mets.
+He had a hitless performance in his most recent game (0-for-5) against the Pirates.

 Sportsbook Promo Codes